MiguelArmendariz/create-react-app-yarn/README.md

 #### Recommendations

-I personally like to use **npm-check** package because it offers a way to visualize which package to update and it highlights if the package update is a patch, minor update, potentially breaker, etc.
+I personally like to use **yarn-check** package because it offers a way to visualize which package to update and it highlights if the package update is a patch, minor update, potentially breaker, etc.

-You can use the command **npm-check -u** to see it this way and **select only** the packages you want to update.
+You can use the command **yarn-check -u** to see it this way and **select only** the packages you want to update.

 Feel free to contact me if you have suggestions/requests.